 14. Hemingway App

 The Hemingway App highlights lengthy, complex sentences and common errors.
 If you see a yellow sentence, for instance, you should shorten or split it.
 If you see a red highlight, your sentence is so dense and complicated that your readers will get lost trying to follow its meandering, splitting logic — try editing this sentence to remove the red.
-It's a wonderful tool for wafflers.
+It's an excellent tool for wafflers.

 15. Cliche Finder

-Grammarly makes sure everything you type is clear, effective and mistake-free.
-Simply register an account and install its browser extension to get started.
+Grammarly makes sure everything you type is clear, compelling and mistake-free.
+Register an account and install its browser extension to get started.
 The tool will check your copy in Gmail, Facebook, WordPress, Tumblr, LinkedIn and anywhere else you write on the web.
-Simply hover over any word with an underscore to correct a mistake.
+Hover over any word with an underscore to correct a mistake.
 Even better, you can choose between British or American English.
 Boom!

 Free with upgrade option

 Need to know if your email subject line is working?
-Copy and paste the text into SubjectLine and it will give you a score out of 100.
-You'll get one free attempt before the tool will ask you to register.
+Copy and paste the text into SubjectLine, and it will give you a score out of 100.
+You'll get one free attempt before the tool asks you to register.